H31L:

 Abstracts Submitted to this Session:

-Eric F Wood1, Justin Sheffield1, Colby K Fisher2, Nathaniel W. Chaney3 and Niko Wanders4, (1)Princeton University, Civil and Environmental Engineering, Princeton, NJ, United States, (2)Princeton Climate Analytics, Princeton, United States, (3)Duke University, Durham, NC, United States, (4)Utrecht University, Utrecht, Netherlands
+Eric F Wood1, Justin Sheffield1, Colby K Fisher2, Nathaniel W. Chaney3 and Niko Wanders4, (1)Princeton University, Civil and Environmental Engineering, Princeton, NJ, United States, (2)Princeton Climate Analytics, Princeton, United States, (3)Duke University, Durham, United States, (4)Utrecht University, Utrecht, Netherlands

 Dennis P Lettenmaier, University of California Los Angeles, Los Angeles, CA, United States